 Concerts, recordings, tours, visits to college livings, etc., take place regularly throughout the year.
-Choir members can expect to give up some time each vacation (a week or so at Christmas and Easter and about three weeks in the summer, usually in July or September).
+Choir members can expect to give up some time each vacation (two weeks or so at Christmas, a week or so at Easter and about three weeks in the summer, usually in late June/early July or September).
 Occasional visits are made during term, which may involve missing some lectures and the rearrangement of supervisions.
-In such instances, attendance is voluntary, and subject to Directors of Studies' approval.
+Notice is always given far in advance of such events.

 Singing lessons are provided, free of charge to both Choral and Organ Scholars, by a number of visiting teachers.

 Choral and Organ Scholars are required to play a full part in College music.
 In particular, they are expected to support the College Choral society which gives one or two performances per year.